-Firstly, did you know there are assistive technologies that may assist someone who has Arthritis, especially in their fingers/hands, along with any arm discomfort?
+Firstly, did you know there are assistive technologies that may assist someone who has Arthritis?
+This is especially true for individuals who suffer from arthritis in their fingers/hands, along with any arm discomfort?

-If someone is struggling to use a mouse on a computer, then there are a lot of key commands and navigation techniques to help learn and convey information.
+If someone is struggling to use a mouse on a computer, then there are key commands and navigation techniques to help learn and convey information.
 There is also speech recognition software that allows the person to navigate and interact with their voice.

-Did you also know that many mobile phones have a facility to allow someone to use the phone, not only by voice commands, but by head gestures?
+Did you also know that many mobile phones have a facility to allow someone to use the phone?
+This is not only voice commands but also by head gestures?
 Great innovations for people that may find it difficult to keep up with the day to day messages, interactions and information.

-For some more information go to Accessibility Services: Physical Impairment assistance for operating a computer page.
+For more information go to Accessibility Services: Physical Impairment assistance for operating a computer page.

 Helping people with Arthritis or a physical impairment to navigate a website using a keyboard